Match & Mend: Minimally Invasive Local Reassembly for Patching N-day Vulnerabilities in ARM Binaries: Evaluation

 \subsubsection{Results}

 The Magma dataset contains six open-source libraries and one executable with known vulnerabilities.
 Since our focus lies on open-source libraries for ARM-based IoT-devices, we only consider the libraries in the dataset that we could successfully compile for this architecture with the correct configurations, i.e., LibPNG, LibTIFF, LibXML2, OpenSSL, and SQLite.
 Since there is no publicly available binary-level test suite for SQLite, and we did not receive a reply from developers upon request for an academic license, we excluded SQLite.
-Out of those libraries we filtered all vulnerabilities that are in scope for our prototype.
-This means we only consider vulnerabilities that are limited to one function and exist for the ARM32-architecture.
-This resulted in 36 vulnerabilities.
-This filtered set still contains a broad variety of different vulnerabilities.
-The most common vulnerability types are null-pointer dereferences, Out-of-bounds (OOB) read or writes, heap buffer overflows, and integer overflows.
-We show the distribution of the different vulnerability types in~\autoref{tab:vuln_types}.
-This variety makes the dataset a good choice for evaluating the system, as it prevents the system from being tailored to a specific vulnerability type.
+Out of those libraries we selected all 14 vulnerabilities that are limited to one function and where MAGMA provided a POV.
+The resulting set covers a broad variety of vulnerability types, as shown in~\autoref{tab:results}.
 All libraries were compiled using the gcc cross-compilation toolchain \lstinline|arm-linux-gnueabihf-gcc|.

-The adapted MAGMA dataset contains 36 libraries with different vulnerabilities, each compiled in three versions, resulting in 108 vulnerable libraries in total.
-Our prototype was able to process 107 of these.
+The adapted MAGMA dataset contains 14 libraries with different vulnerabilities, each compiled in three versions, resulting in 42 vulnerable libraries in total.
+Our prototype was able to process all of these.
 The detailed results are shown in~\autoref{tab:results}.
-Out of the 107 libraries, 90 (83\%) have been patched successfully.
-Of the 39 with a PoV, 29 (74\%) were no longer vulnerable after patching; for the remaining 11, patching was unsuccessful.
+Out of the 42 libraries, 32 (76\%) have been patched successfully; for the remaining 10, patching was unsuccessful.
 Two of these were not patched correctly because their optimization level (O1) led to wrong matches.
 Similarly, matching failed on levels O2 and O3 in one vulnerability in OpenSSL.
 The other six cases involve two vulnerabilities in LibTIFF.
-For each vulnerability, patching failed because the backward slicing was unable to correctly follow data flow through the stack in the patched version.
+For each vulnerability, patching failed across all optimization levels, because the backward slicing was unable to correctly follow data flow through the stack in the patched version.